kubewarden/docs/docs/operator-manual/airgap/02-install.md

 helm install --wait -n kubewarden kubewarden-defaults kubewarden-defaults.tgz --set common.cattle.systemDefaultRegistry=<REGISTRY.YOURDOMAIN.COM:PORT>
 ```

-Finally, we need to configure PolicyServers to fetch policies from our private registry.
+Finally, we need to configure Policy Server to fetch policies from our private registry.
 See the [using private registry](../policy-servers/private-registry) section of the docs.

 Now we can create Kubewarden policies in our cluster!
 Policies must be available in your private registry.